malashinroman/transformer_classifier_encoder/README.md

 Verify ability of transfomer to handle CNN responses instead of word embeddings.\

 ## Initial setup
-a) muliple cnn-classifiers traned differently,\
+a) muliple cnn-classifiers trained differently,\
 b) dataset with images X\

 ## Transformer to be trained